corydm92/lerna-test/README.md

 These commands are ran by lerna, running at the package level

+`microbundle`

+- Bundles your code once and exits. (alias: microbundle build)

+`microbundle watch`

+- Bundles your code, then re-bundles when files change.

 `microbundle --jsx React.createElement --no-compress`

 - Builds the module, the `--jsx React.createElement` is necessary for react modules.
 - `--no-compress` formats the build in a human readable format

 ## Storybook Commands